OWASP/packman/README.md

 It should be possible for developers to sign their code.
 When they do, the package manager should verify the signatures and provide a way for those to be distributed to consumers of the package.

+### Integrity verification

+Package manager provides a method for verifying the integrity of the downloaded package.

+None - no integrity verification is done
+Partial - integrity verification is done using a weak method* Yes - Verification is done using a sufficiently secure method
+* we need want to define this.

 ### Code Analysis Static

 The platform can provide static code analysis to proactively identify potential issues in important libraries.